Last updated on May 13, 2026

 #6.
 Gitaxian Probe

 Gitaxian Probe is quite literally a free card with the added bonus of seeing your opponent’s hand.
-This is one of the best ways to fill the graveyard at no cost to your card advantage, and the information of what your opponents are up to is so powerful that this card is banned in just about every format.
+This is one of the best ways to fill the graveyard at no cost to your card advantage, and the information on what your opponents are up to is so powerful that this card is banned in just about every format.

 #5.
 Ponder

-Ponder is one of my all-time favorite Magic cards and an absolute banger of a cantrip.
+One of Magic's best blue sorceries, Ponder is one of my all-time favorite Magic cards and an absolute banger of a cantrip.
 This one’s great because it lets you see the most cards without secondary assistance from something like a shuffle effect.

 #4.
 Brainstorm